 - Description of the component.
 Provide a summary of the activities and services. - Target population.
 Identify the population that will be targeted.
 Include special populations such as ABAWDs, Returning Citizens, Homeless, Older Disconnected Youth, etc. - Criteria for participation.
 What skills, knowledge, or experience is necessary for participation in the component?
 For example, literacy or numeracy levels, recent labor market attachment, computer literacy etc. - Geographic area.
-Where will the component be available (statewide, regional, counties, localities not covered by ABAWD waivers, areas covered by the American Job Centers, etc.).

-- E&T providers.
+Where will the component be available (statewide, regional, counties, localities not covered by ABAWD waivers, areas covered by the American Job Centers, etc.). - E&T providers.
 Identify all entities that will provide the service. - Projected annual participation.
 Project the number of unduplicated individuals. - Estimated annual component costs.
 Project only administrative costs.

-Fable G.XII.
-Work Experience: Work Activity Work Activity (WA) Details Work Activity (WA) Description of the component The WA is available to all SNAP recipients who need help acquiring basic work skills and must: occur in the workplace for a limited period; occur in either the private for-profit, nonprofit, or public sectors; and be paid or unpaid.
-The Work Activity is a type of paid or unpaid work experience that improves employability by providing participants opportunities to acquire skills, knowledge, and work habits necessary to obtain employment.
+Details Work Activity (WA) Description of the component The WA is available to all SNAP recipients who need help acquiring basic work skills and must: occur in the workplace for a limited period; occur in either the private for-profit, nonprofit, or public sectors; and be paid or unpaid.
+The Work Activity is a type of paid or unpaid Work Experience that improves employability by providing participants opportunities to acquire skills, knowledge, and work habits necessary to obtain employment.
 TWC is working with Boards to increase participation in this component.
-Work Activity placements are tied to participant skills development needs and the needs of employers in the local board area.
-In areas such as manufacturing, healthcare, information technology and other skilled trades.
+Work Activity placements are tied to participant skills development needs and the needs of employers in the local Board area in sectors such as manufacturing, health care, information technology, and other skilled trades.
 Before the SNAP recipient enters the WA, Boards must ensure that Workforce Solutions Office staff determines that the WA is conducted in accordance with the Fair Labor Standards Act (FLSA).
 The level of effort for WA is the result of dividing the monthly SNAP benefit by the federal or state minimum wage (whichever is greater) to equal the number of hours of participation.
-Target population Any SNAP E&T ABAWD or General Population recipient.
-Criteria for participation Necessary skills will depend on the activity and may include: basic literacy and numeracy skills; computer skills; and soft skills, such as interpersonal abilities, multicultural awareness, and communication skills.
-Note : Criteria for participation will vary by activity and WA provider.
+Target population Any SNAP E&T ABAWD or General Population recipient Criteria for participation Necessary skills will depend on the activity and may include: basic literacy and numeracy skills; computer skills; and soft skills, such as interpersonal abilities, multicultural awareness, and communication skills.
+Note: Criteria for participation will vary by activity and WA provider.
+Geographic area In full-service counties and in minimum-service counties if the SNAP recipient volunteers to participate in the program